View our 'What's On' brochure

 Hear about the history of the woman whose art inspired the exhibition, and the new research which has thrown light on her importance to the late Victorian Art world and the fight for women’s rights.

-A research presentation by Lucas Leemann (ETH-Zurich).
+A research presentation by Covadonga Meseguer (LSE).
 Part of the Politics and International Relations seminar series.

-A research presentation by William Merrin (Swansea University).
+A research presentation by Mike Spagat (Economics).
 Part of the Politics and International Relations seminar series.

-Join us for a special arts and craft themed late night exhibition opening.
+Join us for a special late-night exhibition opening celebrating women’s rights.